The MobileSyrup Team's Top Holiday Gifts [2021 Edition]

 This year, the MobileSyrup team decided to share a few of their personal gift recommendations for the tech enthusiast or gamer in your life.

 Our list includes a wide range of products like robot vacuums, keyboards, drones and more.
-If your friend is into tech, we likely have something on our list that will appear to them.
+If your friend is into tech, we likely have something on our list that will appeal to them.

 Below is a link to all of the products outlined in the video above: